Monday, September 2, 2019

 Oh the Weather Outside is Frightful!

 Hello, everyone!
-If you live outside the purple zone on the weather map, you may be unaware how bitterly cold it is here in the Midwest.
+If you live outside the purple zone on the weather map, you may be unaware just how bitterly cold it is here in the Midwest.
 Our single-digit temperatures and -25° to -40° wind chills are breath-taking cold!
 Bone-chilling cold!
 FROSTBITE COLD!
 Needless to say, we're hunkered down for the duration.

 My husband keeps his "expeditions" to a minimum in weather like this, braving the elements only to trek down the driveway for mail or to shovel us out (not that we're going anywhere).
 Each time he opens the storm door, it whines in icy protest as if to ask, “Are you sure you want to venture out today?”

-With homespun on the back too, it's even more inviting!
+With homespun on the back too it's even more inviting!
 Check out the blustery quilting design.

 What a special gift from a special friend!
 Thank you, Mary.
 XO